 Cook a gourmet meal.
 Do it for yourself or invite some friends or family over.
-If you need some inspiration, read my post This six-course home cooked tasting menu for one, two or more is boss.
+If you need some inspiration, read my previous tasting menu post.

 Have a spa day.
 Spa treatments can make you feel like a million dollars.
 You don’t need to go to a spa, especially if seeing others will bring you down.
 Create a spa day at home.
-Read How to Give Yourself an Amazing Spa Day from wikihow.com to see how to do it.
+I wrote a post with tips, “Feel like a million bucks with this all natural DIY Spastravaganza.”

 Do something just for you.
 Here are just some ideas: